anthonycramp/aoc2015-rust/day15/notes.md

   number of ingredients) parts.
 - There's potential for some partitions to be ignored/skipped if they would result in a score of 0

+## Reflection

+- A LOT of code duplication in my solution
+- Hard coded for specific problem sizes
+- Should be a good use case for developing an iterator